Yakiyo/shiraori/README.md

 # Shiraori

-A serverless discord bot running on Deno & hosted on Deno Deploy.
+Just testing a server discord bot built with Deno and hosted on Deno Deploy
-Currently work in progress

 ## Author